 - Access to the hike at Diamond Head Crater costs only $1 for pedestrians and $5 for a car.
 The summit at the top offers some of the best coastal views of the south shore.

 - With all the lovely nature and fantastic weather, it would be a shame to miss out of one of Oahu’s best parks.
 Take a picnic lunch and enjoy the scenery, it’s free!

 - Waikiki has plenty of free and cheap opportunities for visitors—if you know where to look.
-The Royal Hawaiian Shopping center holds lei making classes, ukulele lessons and hula shows throughout the week, and local agencies put on a torch lighting and hula show every Tuesday, Thursday and Saturday on Kuhio Beach.
+The Royal Hawaiian Shopping center holds lei making classes, ukulele lessons and hula shows.

 - Check the calendar to see if your trip coincides with one of Oahu’s many festivals and celebrations.

 Hawaii State Data Center.
 "Detailed Language Spoken at Home in the State of Hawaii."
 Page iii.
 March 2016.